davidwfullerton/scot-basket/README.md

 After cloning the repository use the following steps to setup the server locally:

-* If necessary run `apt-get install libz-dev` because the Nokogirl gem requires this.
+* If necessary run `apt-get install libz-dev` because the nokogirl gem requires this.

 * If necessary run `apt-get install nodejs` because the uglifier gem requires this.